HomeEmployee Benefits ResourcesBenefits Canada NewsHow to Estimate Your Take Home Pay in Northwest Territories

 • Child support and alimony received

 Once taxable income is determined, the next step is calculating federal and territorial income tax.
-This involves:
+This involves 4 main steps:

 1. Applying federal tax rates: Based on your tax bracket, the corresponding federal tax rate is applied only to income that falls within that bracket after claimable tax credits like the basic personal amount.